 Watch Starship Perform 'It's Not Enough'

 Perhaps fittingly, given how many hirings, firings, and lawsuits the group had seen over the years, the end of Starship came down to an executive decision.
-“I essentially fired the band,” stated longtime manager Bill Thompson.
-“There had been the incident with Mickey’s face, plus we weren’t selling tickets.
-I told RCA that we were done.”
+"I essentially fired the band," longtime manager Bill Thompson later said.
+"There had been the incident with Mickey's face, plus we weren't selling tickets.
+I told RCA that we were done."

 Of course, band breakups only hold until someone with a claim to the name starts using it to make music again, and by the early '90s, Thomas was back on the road with a new version of the group, which he dubbed Starship featuring Mickey Thomas – not to be confused with Kantner's Jefferson Starship: The Next Generation, which eventually settled back on good old-fashioned Jefferson Starship.

-Despite their similar monikers, the bands occupy wildly different ends of the spectrum; Kantner’s group hearkens back to Jefferson Airplane/Starship’s progressive days, while Thomas’ crew continues to tour and record in the vein of the band’s big ’80s hits — something for which Thomas still makes no apologies.
+Despite their similar monikers, the bands occupied wildly different ends of the spectrum; Kantner's group harkened back to Jefferson Airplane/Starship's progressive days, while Thomas' crew continued to tour and record in the vein of the band's big '80s hits – something for which Thomas still made no apologies.